 *Affiliate links included.
 Click HERE for my complete disclosure statement.

 - 4 cups white sugar

-- 20 drops rosemary essential oil (click for my favorite brand)
+- 30 drops (or more) of rosemary essential oil (click for my favorite brand)

 - To soften the coconut oil, I put the whole jar (remove the lid) in the microwave for about 30 seconds.
 It doesn’t completely dissolve but it’s soft enough to stir into the sugar.

 - Combine coconut oil and sugar in a large bowl.

 - Add the rosemary essential oil and the fresh rosemary.

 - Stir really well until it is all completely combined.

 Homemade Sugar Scrub Packaging